Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Remove-AzureRmRecoveryServicesAsrFabric.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmRecoveryServicesAsrFabric** cmdlet removes an Azure Site Recovery Fabric.
+The **Remove-AzureRmRecoveryServicesAsrFabric** cmdlet removes the specified Azure Site Recovery fabric from the Recovery services vault.

 ## EXAMPLES